 Where Is Botox Injected?

 Both doctors say the most common area guys seeking Botox wanted to address was the glabellar forehead lines, otherwise known as the “11” lines that form between the eyebrows.
 After that, it’s horizontal forehead lines and crow's feet.
-Halim mentions that even though Botox for men is typically kept to the top third of the face, she’s seeing more and more men seeking injections along the chin, jawline, and perioral area to help slim and contour the jawline.
+Halim mentions that even though Botox for men is typically kept to the top third of the face, she’s seeing more and more men seeking injections along the chin (for smoothing), jawline (for slimming), and perioral area (to lift and decrease fine lines).

 How Much Does Botox for Men Hurt?

 In theory, Botox shouldn’t really hurt that much, because you’re not actually injecting very much into the skin, as you would with an injectable filler.
-“When it comes to pain tolerance, my male patients always say they know men are the worst, so often we will offer topical numbing or ice to the area beforehand,” Halim says.
-“The truth of the matter is that Botox injections are actually painless, especially when using a very fine needle, and the procedure is relatively quick," Halim says.
+“The truth of the matter is that Botox injections are virtually painless, especially when using a very fine needle, and the procedure is relatively quick," Halim says.
 “However, we will often offer topical numbing or ice to the area beforehand."

 In practice, as someone who’s had his fair share of Botox injections, I agree, for the most part, with Halim.
 Numbing cream makes a huge difference, and the pain amounts to little more than a quick prick.
 If it’s your first time, you’ll probably find that your senses are a bit heightened as a syringe repeatedly comes at your face, but the more you relax and let the doctor do their work, the faster and easier it’ll pass.